lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/01-Advanced-routing-quiz/README.md

 ### Question 3

-Which ActiveRecord validation is used to make sure that no record is created without a name?
+Which Active Record validation is used to make sure that no record is created without a name?
 Return this as a `String`.

 ## Key learning points